iamgeorgelee/kibo/README.md

 ###Higher Priority

-*Friends List [7/20]
+* Friends List [7/20]
-*Able to create user defined event: choose restaurant from recommendation, pick friends, send notification, user receive invite and accept/reject.
+* Able to create user defined event: choose restaurant from recommendation, pick friends, send notification, user receive invite and accept/reject.
 No voting.
 [7/20]
-*middle check point + voting [8/3]
+* middle check point + voting [8/3]

 ###Lower Priority

-*Mocha - Unit Test
+* Mocha - Unit Test

 [Grunt Mocha Plugin](https://github.com/pghalliday/grunt-mocha-test)

 [User Mocha to so test with your RestAPI](http://thewayofcode.wordpress.com/2013/04/21/how-to-build-and-test-rest-api-with-nodejs-express-mocha/)

-*Security Scan
+* Security Scan
 Dynamic Code Analysis(Fuzz in run time), Static Code Analysis(Scan code for security vulnerability)

-*SSL
+* SSL
 Heroku by default is without SSL

 ##Known Issue
 * [Web Page] [Ignore for now] When the User Collection is totally empty, link to Facebook work correctly in DB but may not display in EJS.
-* Needs to set develop version and production version. **NODE_ENV = develop**
+* There is really no difference on development version and production version now. **NODE_ENV = develop**
 * When deploy to Heroku, needs to change Facebook authentication callback to fit Heroku domain name.
 Use 'environment' to choose.

 [CheatSheet for writing README.md](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)